Training

 Private offerings

 This training can be offered privately for groups of five or more.
 Training is given on-site at your company location, so you don't have to worry about traveling.
 Trainings can be tailored to your wishes.
-Prices start at €3000 per student for a three day course.

 Public offerings

-Currently there are no public offerings for 2023.
-This page will be updated when new public course become available.
 To stay up to date with any public trainings, you can sign up to our mailing list.

 What to expect | Key learning objectives: